These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting lymphedema symptoms or minimizing their severity

-Why: Lymphedema from axillary or sentinel lymph node excision is a significant ratable residual under DC 7628.
+Lymphedema from axillary or sentinel lymph node excision is a significant ratable residual under DC 7628.
 Veterans often normalize swelling or consider it 'not a real problem' but it directly impacts arm function and rating.

-Do this instead: Report all swelling in the arm, breast, or hand.
+Instead: Report all swelling in the arm, breast, or hand.
 Describe how it limits arm use, when it worsens, and what treatment you use (compression garments, manual drainage).
 Report on your worst days.

 Impact: 20-40%+ under musculoskeletal and vascular DCs as residuals